Objectives of the service

-Avoiding adverse weather is a major concern for general aviation (GA) pilots.
-Weather is a moving phenomenon, and, together with the moving aircraft, not easy to assess for pilots.
-Even with the availability of accurate weather forecasts for an area, questions, such as whether a given aircraft will be able to fly in between two moving storm cells, or whether it will manage to safely land before a heavy rain starts in the destination airport area, remain a safety challenge to GA pilots.
-As a consequence, one of the main causes of weather-related accidents and incidents in GA is when pilots inadvertently fly into adverse weather conditions, such as clouds, icing, storm, or heavy precipitation.
+Avoiding adverse weather is a major concern for aviation.
+Weather is a dynamic phenomenon which evolves across time and space.
+Together with the moving aircraft, the selection of the best route (i.e. safest and most effective) can be challenging for pilots and flight operators.
+Even with the availability of accurate weather forecasts for an area, questions, such as whether to fly in between two moving storm cells, or whether it is possible to land before a heavy rain starts, remain a challenge.
+As a consequence, one of the main causes of weather-related accidents in aviation is when an airplane flies into adverse weather conditions, such as highly convective clouds, icing, storm, or heavy precipitations.

-Meandair provides pilots with flight trajectories allowing to navigate around bad weather.
+Meandair provides data and services to navigate around such weather.
 Given an accurate short/mid-term weather forecast, the developed suite of algorithms covers queries regarding safe flight routes between two waypoints.
-The forecast is in the form of a moving weather radar pattern representing moving clouds, precipitation and winds aloft.
-The pilots’ queries are additionally parametrised with departure and/or arrival times and with the kino-dynamic constraints of the aircraft which should fly the route.
-The support provided by the Meandair Service is available for both the flight preparation phase, as well as during a flight.
+The forecast is in the form of a moving weather pattern representing moving clouds, precipitation and others.
+The flight queries are additionally parametrised with times for the route.
+The weather data provided by the Meandair Service is available for both the flight preparation phase and during a flight.

 Users and their needs

-- Pilots want to visualise interaction of their future flight plans with the most accurate moving weather forecast.
+- Visualise the interaction of the future flight plans with the most accurate moving weather forecast.

-- In a case of a detected interaction of the prepared flight plan with adverse weather, pilots need to adapt their flight plans so as to make it safe again according to the changed weather conditions.
+- In a case of a detected interaction of the prepared flight plan with adverse weather, adapt the flight plans to maximise safety (i.e. avoiding meteorological hazards) and effectiveness.

-- Pilots want to see current and future situation of the weather in 3D together with their current position and flight plan.
+- Pilots want to see current and future weather conditions in 3D together combined with their current position and flight plan.